Spartan Diet: Does It Live Up To The Hype?

 Don’t skip meals

 It is vital to match the volume of your training sessions with your nutritional needs.
-Skipping breakfast or eating one apple for lunch won’t help you to build muscles and lose body fat.
+Skipping breakfast or eating one apple for lunch won’t help you to build muscle mass and lose body fat.
 Make sure to eat the necessary amount of times a day.
 Eating right foods 5-6 times a day will keep your metabolism up and running and will help you achieve your fitness goal.

 Avoid junk foods